Noroff-FEU-Assignments/cross-course-project-EM-90/README.md

 ### Running

--You can run it through the live server plug-in in VScode, or go to the website
+- You can run it through the live server plug-in in VScode, or go to the website

 ## Contact